 ♦ In India, only 53% of habitation has primary schools.

-♦ In India, only 20 % of habitation has secondary school
+♦ In India, only 20 % of habitation has a secondary school

-♦ High cost of private education and they require more hands to work to support their family is the reason for dropout
+♦ The high cost of private education and they require more hands to work to support their family is the reason for dropout

 These problems, deficit are like black clouds not only on India’s education system but also on the future of India.
 A country whose education is not strong can never progress.
 It will economically remain backward and development rates are slow of the country.